 As an LU student, you can be confident that your university has invested in activities and initiatives designed exclusively to keep you safe.

 LUPD is a full-service law enforcement agency staffed by highly trained professionals who provide 24/7 active police support.

 All personnel are trained in Basic First Aid, CPR, and AED services.
 On-campus staff includes:

-- 30 Virginia State-certified, -sworn, and -commissioned officers
+- Over 40 Virginia State-certified, -sworn, and -commissioned officers

 - 22 Virginia State-certified armed security officers

 LUPD Officer and LUPD emergency vehicles